cnanditha/finance-literacy/README.md

 # Project Structure
 .
-├── index.html      # Page structure and layout
+├── index.html      # Page structure and layout.
-├── style.css       # Theme, layout, and animations
+├── style.css       # Theme, layout, and animations.
-├── script.js       # Budgeting logic, trackers, charts, and glossary data └── assets/         # Background image + currency note images (not included in repo)
+├── script.js       # Budgeting logic, trackers, charts, and glossary data.
+└── assets/         # Background image + currency note images.

 # NOTE:
 The falling-money animation and background reference local image assets.
 Add your own currency note images and background image to the project root (or update the paths in style.css / script.js) for the visuals to render correctly.